 Blood clots – Blood clots are possible and may require drainage.
 Although very rare as a direct result of this procedure, the blood clot could travel to a deeper vein, causing deep vein thrombosis.
 The risk with DVTs is pulmonary embolism, where the clot travels to the lungs and blocks an artery.
 Call emergency services immediately if you experience any of the following symptoms:

 Coughing up blood

 Inflammation – Though usually mild and not a problem, some patients may experience more discomfort than others, including heat, pain, and swelling around the injection site.
 Your aftercare instructions will list the recommended over-the-counter treatment, such as aspirin or ibuprofen.
 However, as noted above, if the inflammation is within 5 inches of the groin, contact your doctor immediately.

-The Benefits of Choosing Gilvydis Vein Clinic
+The Benefits of Choosing Gilvydis Vein Clinic for Sclerotherapy

 Each of our medical professionals has proper education and training to perform your sclerotherapy procedure.

 Dr. Gilvydis specializes in interventional radiology, diagnostic radiology, and neuroradiology.
 Our physician assistant, Mark Whitney, specializes in family medicine, venous and lymphatic medicine, and vascular medicine.
 We also staff registered vascular technologists, diagnostic medical sonographers, and other professionals who will help you stay comfortable during your visit and procedure.